Lievven/MultiLayerVisibility/README.md

 Installation.
 1. Download the mod
-2. Extract the directory into your Dungeondraft mod folder 2.5 If you do not have a mod folder yet, the Mods tab will let you choose one
+2. Extract the zip file into your Dungeondraft mod folder 2.5 If you do not have a mod folder yet, the Mods tab will let you choose one
 3. Use the mods tab to select the mod
 4. Open the map and start drafting